-Our top 10 favorite wireframing examples to help you create the ultimate web and mobile app designs this Summer
+Take a look at our top 10 favorite wireframing examples to help you create the ultimate web and mobile app designs

-Summer’s here and it’s sweltering!
-To keep your mind off the heat and on those web and mobile designs that need finishing we’ve scoured the web for the most creative wireframe examples.
-We’ve covered everything, from banking, beauty and healthcare website prototype examples to travel, leisure and weather app wireframe mobile app examples.
+On the hunt for some UX design inspiration?
+We have you covered!
+We’ve scoured the web for the most creative wireframe examples.
+We’ve got everything from banking, beauty and healthcare website prototype examples to travel, leisure and weather app wireframe mobile app examples.
 Check them out below!